nfrederick023/mercari-watches/README.md

   - `vapidKeys` - VAPID specification credentials.
     - `publicKey` - VAPID public key.
     - `privateKey` - VAPID private key.
 - `requestFrequencyMS` - How often the application checks for new items.
 If unspecified, the default is 90000.
+The minimum is 30000.
 - `requestDelayMS` - The delay between each individual request to Mercari.
 If unspecified, the default is 1000.
 - `requestPages` - How many pages should be considered per request.
 If unspecified, the default is 3.
 - `clearRequestsLimit` - How many searches before the request cache is cleared.
 If unspecified, the default is 25.